vbier/RemoteRelay/README.md

 ## Installing

-Compile and upload using your favorite Arduino IDE.
+Install the HW (you will find instructions if you google for "ESP8266 relay"), compile and upload the fimware using your favorite Arduino IDE.

 ## Setup